Toloka/docs/en/guide/concepts/distribute-tasks-by-pages.md

 {% note info %}

 Please note that the above table is correct if you have **more than one task** per task suite.
-When you choose to have only one task in a task suite the platform will sort not tasks but task suites.
-In this case, the **Set manually** option will not keep the order of the tasks and, on the contrary, **Smart mixing** option will preserve the task order.
+When you choose to have only one task in a task suite, the platform will sort not tasks but task suites.
+In this case, the **Set manually** option will not keep the order of the tasks and, on the contrary, the **Smart mixing** option will preserve the task order.

 {% endnote %}